 To be on the safe side, companies should not:

-- contradict facts and research results,
+- contradict facts and research results;

 - sugarcoat any data.

-Pros and Cons of Comparative Advertising
+Pros and cons of comparative advertising

-To have a clear picture, check out our considerations on the topic below.
+If you want to have a clear picture, check out our considerations on the topic below.

 Advantages of comparative advertising include the following ones.

-Examples of Comparative Advertising
+Examples of comparative advertising